Tsapnidis-Andreas/Portfolio-Analysis/README.md

 ## How it works
 ### Portfolio Analysis
 The code entails: <br>
-Pulling data from yahoo finance through the ......
-Python library <br>
+Pulling data from yahoo finance via the yfinance Python library <br>
 Calculating the daily returns for each stock <br>
 Calculating the average daily return and the daily standard deviation of each stock <br> Annualizing these values <br>